What is Halal Certification?

 3 Pillars of Halal Food Management System

-A management system is the framework of policies, processes, and procedures used by an organization to ensure that it can fulfil all the tasks required to achieve its objectives.
+A Management System is the framework of policies, processes, and procedures used by an organization to ensure that it can fulfill all the tasks required to achieve its objectives.

 Traceability is the capability to trace something in some cases.
 It is interpreted as verifying the history, location, or application of an item using documented recorded identification.

 All consumables should be prepared, processed, packed, transported, and stored by Islamic principles.
 According to Islamic dietary standards, food must not contain forbidden substances and ingredients such as pork meat, blood, alcohol, and other intoxicants.

 According to Islamic law, experienced food auditors conduct food audits from the TUV Austria Bureau of Inspection & Certification that ensures all protocols of food safety and food hygiene are followed.